Religious debates over the Harry Potter series: Book challenges

-The books' inclusion in public and school libraries has been frequently challenged for their focus on magic, particularly in the United States, where it was ranked seventh on the list of the most challenged books in American libraries between 1990 and 2000 despite having been first published in the United States in 1998.
+The books' inclusion in public and school libraries has been frequently challenged for their focus on magic, particularly in the US, where it was ranked seventh on the list of the most challenged books in US libraries between 1990 and 2000 despite having been first published in the US in 1998.
 In 1999, the Harry Potter books were challenged 23 times in 13 states.
-According to the American Library Association, they are now the most challenged books of the 21st century.
+According to the American Library Association (ALA), as of 2006, they are the most challenged books of the 21st century.

-However, the ALA notes that overall, opposition to Harry Potter in the US appears to be waning; having topped the list of the most challenged books in American schools in many previous years, they have since 2002 only appeared in the top ten in 2003 when they took 2nd place, and in 2019 when they took 9th place.
-Humanist commentator Austin Cline attributes this decline to school libraries employing "opt-out" policies which allow parents to prohibit their children from reading books they do not wish them exposed to.
+However, the ALA notes that, overall, opposition to Harry Potter in the US appears to be waning; having topped the list of the most challenged books in US schools in many previous years, they have since 2002 only appeared in the top ten in 2003 when they took second place and in 2019 when they took ninth place.
+Humanist commentator Austin Cline attributes this decline to school libraries employing "opt-out" policies, which allow parents to prohibit their children from reading books they do not wish them exposed to.